d2s/Documentation/Docs/DIYNAS.md

 ## The NAS

 I have replaced my old NAS with new hardware.
-The only piece from my old NAS to keep is a Intel RAID controller.
+The only piece from my old NAS to keep is an Intel RAID controller.
 All other HW is replaced (not the storage).
 My old NAS from 2010 was installed in an old and heavy server cabinet.
 Both cabinet and hardware were ready for an upgrade.
 My old NAS worked well and I hesitated before I decided to upgrade.
 An upgrade of the hardware can quickly become a challenge if the OS does not include drivers for new hardware.

 Why keep the RAID controller?
 First of all it is supported by Oracle Solaris and NAS4Free (FreeBSD).
 The motherboard has only four SATA ports.
 I have (including the boot disk) seven SATA disks.
 The RAID controller has 8-ports and all disks except the boot disk, is connected to the RAID controller.
 The controller is discontinued but it stills works.